-- The HTTP connection table (unless HTTP replication is enabled). - The user authentication (uauth) table. - The routing tables.
-After a failover occurs, some packets may be lost our routed out of the wrong interface (the default route) while the dynamic routing protocols rediscover routes. - State information for Security Service Modules.
+- The HTTP connection table (unless HTTP replication is enabled). - The user authentication (uauth) table. - The routing tables. - State information for Security Service Modules.

 If failover occurs during an active Cisco IP SoftPhone session, the call will remain active because the call session state information is replicated to the standby unit.
 When the call is terminated, the IP SoftPhone client will lose connection with the Call Manager.
 This occurs because there is no session information for the CTIQBE hangup message on the standby unit.
 When the IP SoftPhone client does not receive a response back from the Call Manager within a certain time period, it considers the Call Manager unreachable and unregisters itself.